hyperledgendary/contract-as-a-service/README.md

 ```
 just --list
 Available recipes:
-    buildcontract LANG # Currently set to push to IBM staging
+    buildcontract LANG            # Builds the docker image for the chaincode, and tags/pushes this to the Container Registry
     clean                         # removes the _cfg directory where wallets, connection profiles etc are stored.
+    createDriver LANG             # [WIP] Stress tests
     deploycaas LANG               # Note the contract version and sequence
-    deploymanaged LANG # This the managed way of deploying chaincode
     iamsetup                      # means it's best to do this by hand with the CLI. (it's a one time setup)
-    network            # This builds the Fabric Network - Peers, CAs, Orderers and creates the admin identities
+    joinnetwork                   # Add MagentoCorp to the network
     ping LANG                     # Ping the contract working as DigiBank
-    registerapp        # This creates an application identity that can be used to interact via client applications
+    registerapp LANG              # This creates an application identity that can be used to interact via client applications
+    startnetwork                  # This builds the Fabric Network - Peers, CAs, Orderers and creates the admin identities
-    tls LANG           # For TLS, configure new Certificates approved by the Org1 CA.
+    tls LANG="node" PEER="dbpeer" # For TLS, configure new Certificates approved by the Org's CA
 ```
 ## Smart Contract
 The contract in this example is simple, but it's here just to demonstrate how it can be deployed.
 It's the basic getting started contract found in the Fabric Docs and the IBP VSCode exentions.
 The key thing is the dockerfile that is used to package up the contract, and some minor changes to the package.json

 NOTE: There are other languages in this repo, but to-date they are not yet tested.
-Only the NodeJS one is good to go.
+NodeJS has been full tested, Java is good to be built as a dockerfile, but not yet tested.

 ### Chaincode-as-a-server
 'Normally' the Peers will start (directly or indirectly in the case of things like IBP) the chaincode processes running.
 In this case, when the chaincode starts it 'calls back' to the peer to 'register'.